freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ### On Switch Enabled

-This is probably the most common switch event you'll use.
-It triggers when any switch of a list of switches is *enabled*.
+This is probably the most common switch event you will use.
+It triggers when any switch in a list of switches is *enabled*.

 Here is an example of the drain switch increasing the *current ball* variable.